 Double Truffle Chocolate Cake

-The Double Truffle Chocolate Cake with white and dark chocolate truffle layered on moist chocolate cake served with crème angaise and chocolate sauce, chocolate covered frozen banana with hazelnuts was as good as it looks and then some.
+The Double Truffle Chocolate Cake with white and dark chocolate truffle layered on moist

 The General Warren Inne